Frank Leroy Nickels, born 24 October 1924, died 23 September 1944

 Paratrooper

-He was killed in action in Holland.
 He left April 19, 1943, for the Army and sailed overseas in May 1943.
 He was a paratrooper in 14 battles with the 82nd Airborne Division and was killed by small arms fire when several of his group were sent to a bridge across the Rhine River and were cut off by the Germans.
+He was killed in action in Holland on 23 September 1944.

 The dog tag was discovered by Felix de Klein with a metal detector in Nijmegen, The Netherlands, on a US fieldhospital from the 82e Airborne Division.